 Anvil Expanded & Perforated Mesh Systems

-Expanded and perforated mesh screens are extremely versatile and ideal for creating a contemporary facade, offering an instant transformation on refurbishments and new builds.
+Expanded mesh screens are extremely versatile, ideal for creating a contemporary facade and offer an instant transformation on refurbishments and new developments.

-The expanded mesh manufacturing process provides a material with a three-dimensional quality.
-It can be completely opaque when viewed from one direction, and transparent when viewed from an alternative angle.
+The expanded mesh manufacturing process provides the material with a three-dimensional quality.
+It can be completely opaque when viewed from one direction and transparent when viewed from an alternative angle.

 Translucence or transparency is the key function of expanded mesh.
 A mesh pattern with larger apertures can create visual effects that provide a glimpse of the underlying surface.
 Mesh patterns with smaller apertures are frequently used as brise soleil, to shield buildings from the sun.